knightjdr/hclust/README.md

 # hclust

-Package for peforming hierachical clustering in Go.
+Package for performing agglomerative hierarchical clustering in Golang.

 ## Methods